AlexanderEllis/blog/content/posts/radar-charts.md

 One is that there's some obvious crossover between axes that isn't represented in these charts.
 Empathy and communication skills are the building blocks for mentoring, writing, technical talks, leading, and much more.
-Breaking them up into these more concrete areas makes it easier to think about how to grow; it's easier to work with "I want to practice my technical talks" than an amorphous "I want to improve my general communication skills".
+Breaking them up into these more concrete areas makes it easier to think about how to grow them; it's easier to work with "I want to practice my technical talks" than an amorphous "I want to improve my general communication skills".
 But having them as discrete axes loses some of that foundational, crossover effect, where improving at one will likely make you better at another.